Emergency

 Security escort vessels

-In response to the increased necessity for shipowners and operators to use security escort vessels (SEVs) when operating in the Gulf of Guinea, BIMCO has launched a separate contract for this purpose, the SEV-GUARDCON.
+BIMCO has also launched a separate contract, the SEV-GUARDCON, for shipowners and operators who require security escort vessels (SEVs) when operating in high risk areas.
 The contract provides a standard set of terms and conditions for engaging escort vessel services and has been drafted to enable cross-border transits where a SEV is needed to accompany a ship through the Exclusive Economic Zone (EEZ) or territorial waters of more than one state.
 However, as it only applies to the use of SEVs, shipowners who require escort vessel services combined with armed guards onboard their ship should use the SEV-GUARDCON together with a contract for the hire of PCASPs.

 All BIMCO contracts and clauses are available at: https://www.bimco.org/contracts-and-clauses